lfricken/OpenTK-.NET-Standard/README.md

 ./build.sh                                   # Build on Mono (Linux / Mac OS X)
 ```

-After this is done at least once, you can build OpenTK normally through
+After this is done at least once, you can build OpenTK.Standard project normally through
 your IDE.
+This fork is only for building opentk for .Net Standard, and not for .Net Framework.

 News
 ====